f5devcentral/f5-big-iq-lab/docs/class5/module5/lab1.rst

 |lab-5-7|

-.. note:: **[New 6.1.0]** If you want to associate this new pool with an optional identifier, type it in the Description field.
+.. note:: If you want to associate this new pool with an optional identifier, type it in the Description field.

 |lab-5-8|